djaffer/kitematic/README.md

 Kitematic's documentation and other information can be found at [http://kitematic.com/docs](http://kitematic.com/docs).

+## Tips

+If you get **Context Cancelled** or **Access Denied** error message when pulling an image from Docker hub it maybe because of the Windows Defender.
+Please turn the virus Real-time Protection off to test if it is causing the issue then do the pull of an image through Kitematic.
+If it works add the Kitematic folder as exclusion under the **Virus and threat protection settings** in the Defender.

 ## Security Disclosure

 Security is very important to us.
 If you have any issue regarding security, please disclose the information responsibly by sending an email to security@docker.com and not by creating a github issue.